 - consider timeliness and content of public communications during the incident

 - make recommendations for essential service resilience to power disruptions

-E3C will submit a final report to the Secretary of State within 12 weeks, with an interim report within 5 weeks.
+E3C is required to submit a final report to the Secretary of State within 12 weeks, with an interim report within 5 weeks.
 These will be published here.
 BEIS will provide the secretariat for the review.

 E3C is a partnership between government, the regulator, and industry, which ensures a joined up approach to emergency response and recovery.